Jozef Tiso: Childhood and education

+Parish duties and war service

-His early ministry was spent as an assistant priest in three parishes in today's Slovakia.
+His early ministry was spent as an assistant priest in three parishes in today's Slovakia: Ócsad, Bán, and Rajec.
 Tiso was interested in public affairs and performed extensive educational and social work.
 During his fight against poverty and alcoholism, he may also have adopted some stereotypical and simplified views on Slovak-Jewish relations.
 Such views were not unusual in the contemporary society, including among priests or other people with higher education.
-He blamed the Jewish tavern owners for the rising alcoholism and he was also a member of self-help association selling food and clothing cheaper than the local Jewish store.
-Tiso became a member of Nép párt (Catholic People's Party) and contributed to its Slovak journal Kresťan (Christian).
+He blamed the Jewish tavern owners for the rising alcoholism and he was also a member of a self-help association selling food and clothing cheaper than the local Jewish store.
+Tiso became a member of Néppárt (Catholic People's Party) and contributed to its Slovak journal Kresťan (Christian).
+Nevertheless, Tiso carefully distanced himself from the Pan-Slavism and Slovak nationalism of some of his peers.